-Preventative dental care helps control two common but distinct dental concerns: plaque and tartar.
+Preventive dental care helps control two common but distinct dental concerns: plaque and tartar.
 Both of these develop naturally in the mouth and often lead to cavities, gum disease, and tooth loss if left untreated.
-Understanding how plaque and tartar are formed and how they impact your oral health will make caring for your smile much simpler.
+Understanding how plaque and tartar are formed and how they impact your oral health will make caring for your smile, and avoiding emergency dentistry in Placerville, much simpler.

 What Is Plaque?

-Plaque is a sticky film of bacteria, food fragments, and saliva that develops on the surfaces of your teeth after every meal or beverage.
-Oral bacteria feed on sugars and create acid as a result of this consumption.
+Plaque is a sticky film of bacteria, food fragments, and saliva that develops on the surfaces of your teeth after every meal or beverage (excluding plain water).
+Oral bacteria feed on sugars and create acidic plaque as a result of this consumption.
 This acid attacks tooth enamel, weakening it and increasing the likelihood of tooth decay.

 When Plaque Turns into Tartar